StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateSphere.md

 ---
 layout: default
 title: Mesh.GenerateSphere
 description: Generates a sphere mesh, pre-sized to the given diameter, created by sphereifying a subdivided cube!
 UV coordinates are taken from the initial unspherified cube.
+NOTE.
+This generates a completely new Mesh asset on the GPU, and is best done during 'initialization' of your app/scene.
+You may also be interested in using the pre-generated Mesh.Sphere asset if it already meets your needs.
 ---
 # [Mesh]({{site.url}}/Pages/Reference/Mesh.html).GenerateSphere